Street system of Denver: The diagonal grid

 The first streets in Denver were platted in what was then the town of Auraria, founded in 1858; it was the first permanent settlement of Europeans in Colorado, which was then part of the Kansas Territory.
 The streets were laid out parallel to the south bank of Cherry Creek near its confluence with the South Platte River, with perpendicular cross streets.
 These streets that followed the path of a natural body of water happened to be diagonal to the four cardinal directions.

-The town of St. Charles, later named Denver, was founded later in 1858, located across Cherry Creek from Auraria.
-Its founder, General William Larimer, and William McGaa, an early settler, collaborated to plot and name the streets of the new town.
-These were laid out parallel not to Cherry Creek, but to the South Platte River with perpendicular cross streets.
-Because Cherry Creek and the South Platte meet at nearly a 90° angle, the cross streets of Auraria were nearly parallel to the streets of Denver and vice versa.
+The town of Denver City was founded later in November 1858, located across Cherry Creek from Auraria.
+Its founders, including General William Larimer, collaborated to plot and name the streets of the new town.
+These were laid out parallel (and perpendicular) not to Cherry Creek, but to the Cherokee Trail, which passed through Denver along what is today 15th Street.
+While this was not exactly the same angle as the streets of Auraria, the cross streets did closely match up at Cherry Creek.